rachidlharime/test-project-for-frontend-developer/README.md

 A responsive landing page using HTML, CSS, JavaScript and Bootstrap with package manager Gulp.

-After cloning the repo , Run the following commands :
+After cloning the repo , Run the following command :

 npm install

-gulp

 gulp watch